-The Local Planning Policy Framework (LPPF) in the Bass Coast Planning Scheme (Clause 02.03-1-Settlement) outlines the settlement hierarchy and future direction for all towns within Bass Coast.
+Local planning policy in the Bass Coast Planning Scheme (Clause 02.03-1-Settlement) outlines the settlement hierarchy and future direction for all towns within Bass Coast.

 The hierarchy is summarised in Table 3.
 A Strategic Directions Framework Plan for Bass Coast is included in Clause 02.03 and is reproduced in Figure 2.